What We Can Learn From The French About Work-Life Balance

-About a month ago, I rode exactly 12 subway stops past my own.
-I bring this up not to brag about how well traveled I am, or for the sake of complaining on the internet, but because it signified a real issue: I was insanely overworked.
+About a month ago, I rode exactly 12 tube stops past my own.
+I bring this up not to brag about how well travelled I am, or for the sake of complaining on the internet, but because it signified a real issue: I was insanely overworked.

 To meet a handful of deadlines, I’d been spending, on average, 11 hours a day in the office, eating lunch at my desk (or skipping it entirely), and answering emails in the few post-work hours I had left (at home, out with friends, on dates, and, clearly most disastrously, on the subway).

 This is hardly a unique situation — a 2016 study by ManpowerGroup shows that millennials in the U.S. are working 45 hours a week on average.
 And the majority of my friends struggle to achieve a good work-life balance, too.
 In an effort to get myself out of my work-first mindset, I finally decided to do something about it.
-Over a Oui by Yoplait — French Style Yogurt, I looked to the French for inspiration.
+I looked to the French for inspiration.

 Advertisement